ghively/Action1MCP/README.md

 # Action1 MCP Server (via REST Docs)

 This project provides a Model Context Protocol (MCP) server adapter for the Action1 API using only the included documentation.
 It exposes generic tools (list/get/create/update/delete) and safe orchestrations over declared endpoints.
+It is designed to be extended and embedded in larger ecosystems.

+## Table of Contents
+- Overview
+- Environment and Setup
+- Tools and Guardrails
+- Clients (Claude Desktop and generic)
+- Architecture and Deployment
+- CI and Testing
+- Resume Guide

 ## Architecture
 ```